 Note: free days/times subject to change – check attraction websites to confirm free days/times before your visit.

 City passes don’t always equate to savings, but if you’re hitting up several big-ticket attractions in NYC, the New York Pass can definitely be cheaper.
-Starting at $90 USD, it’s easy to calculate if this pass will cut costs for you as it provides free entry to 80+ attractions priced at $25-$35 USD per visit.
+Starting at $94 USD, it’s easy to calculate if this pass will cut costs for you as it provides free entry to 100+ attractions priced at $25-$35 USD per visit.
 The Empire State Building, the Guggenheim Museum, Museum of Modern Art, and Rockefeller Centre are just some of the sights included.
 You even get Fast Track entry to many attractions, letting you skip the line and see even more on your trip.
+We recommend using the mobile option, letting you instantly download your pass to your phone without having to pick up your pass or wait for it in the mail.

 5. Find free events & shows